 So, don’t just find your passion.
 Nurture it, develop it, go further into it.
 Find others who share the same passion (for instance, I created an art group for women that meets twice monthly).
 Fan the flames of your love for that passion so it burns brighter than the stress you feel.

-You are a holistic woman, which means just focusing on practical tips or emotional healing won’t stop the stress eating.
-Instead, you need to blend a bit of both into your life.
+You are a holistic woman, which means focusing on either practical tips or emotional healing won’t stop the stress eating.
+Instead, try a combination of both.

 Practical tips on how to stop stress eating late at night:

 - Make meals that take a long time to eat, such as a big bowl of salad